-Greece may be undergoing a difficult period, but Athens will forever remain a European centre of culture, with stunning classical sites and world-class museums.
+Greece may be undergoing a difficult period with billions of euros in debt, but Athens will forever remain a European centre of culture, with stunning classical sites and world-class museums.

 While the suffering the economic crisis has brought shouldn’t be ignored, visitors may be surprised to find that the city’s restaurants and bars remain busy.
 Meanwhile, terrific deals can be found – with every cent helping locals.

 The city is named after Athena, the goddess of wisdom, who is celebrated by an ancient temple on the Acropolis, rising proudly above the concrete jungle of modern Athens.
 It reached its heyday in 5th century BCE as a city state, when many of the icons of Ancient Greece were erected.